 One thing’s for sure: this new design will solve the dilemma of people with trypophobia (or the fear of seeing clusters of holes).

-Sensor-Shift OIS + LiDAR Scanner on all models
+Sensor-Shift OIS + LiDAR Scanner

 The “Pro camera system” barrier between the regular and Pro models might be gone in the iPhone 13/12s series.
 It was reported that regular models will also feature LiDAR Scanners just like on the newer iPad Pro and iPhone 12 Pro series.
 Meanwhile, Sensor-Shift OIS (which is currently a 12 Pro Max-exclusive) might be present in all 13/12s models as well — or at least in the smaller Pro variant.